 PKOs 3 and 9 in PIMS outline national and regional actions for improving communication mechanisms, most of which are applicable to climate services.
-The compendium compiled by SPREP and the Pacific Island Climate Services (PICS) Panel funded by the FINPAC project is an example of the communications that can be undertaken to support the Roadmap

 Pacific Islands Meteorological Services in Action: A Compendium of Climate Services Case Studies

 In a large, diverse region like the Pacific, clear and concise communication of both successes and lessons learned is vital for further effective development.
 A workshop was created to help participants develop stories to "tell the world what the Pacific is doing on climate services."
 The week-long writing workshop or "writeshop" created a space for climate service providers to learn outreach writing skills and how to analyse their own efforts.
 The "writeshop" was coordinated by the Secretariat of the Pacific Regional Environment Programme (SPREP) and the World Meteorological Organization (WMO) with support from the Australian Bureau of Meteorology through its Climate and Oceans Support Program (COSPPac) and Environment and Climate Change Canada.
 This first "writeshop" for climate services in the Pacific was a productive and intense week of growth for the participants, resulting in 20 stories for a regional compendium.